Wake-up-Freeman/OLD-ODISEO/docs/develop/how-to/terrad/using-terrad.md

 The adjustment can be controlled via the `--gas-adjustment` flag, whose default value is 1.0.

-To get a direct fee estimation from `daodiseod`:
+To get a direct fee estimation from `ODISEOd`:

 ```bash
 terrad tx estimate-fee ...\